Tiffany Trump: Personal life

-In summer 2018, while on vacation in Greece with actress Lindsay Lohan, Trump met Michael Boulos, a Lebanese-American billionaire heir and business executive whose family owns Boulos Enterprises and SCOA Nigeria in Nigeria.
-She has been in a relationship with Boulos since 2018.
-They were married on November 12, 2022, at Mar-a-Lago in Palm Beach, Florida.
+In summer 2018, while on vacation in Greece with the actress Lindsay Lohan, Trump met Michael Boulos, a Lebanese-American business executive.
+The pair began a relationship and were married on November 12, 2022, at Mar-a-Lago in Palm Beach, Florida.
+On May 15, 2025, Trump announced on Instagram the birth of their first child, a son named Alexander Trump Boulos.

-Trump is a frequent poster on Instagram, where she had 1.4 million followers As of March 2025.
+Trump is a frequent poster on Instagram, where she had 1.6 million followers As of March 2025.
 Her Instagram posts have frequently included photographs of herself with friends or with descendants of famous parents or grandparents, such as Kyra Kennedy, Gaïa Jacquet-Matisse, Reya Benitez, Ezra J. William, and EJ Johnson.
 The group has been named the "rich kids of Instagram" by the New York Post and the "Snap Pack" by The New York Times and New York magazine.